 - the Fair Work Ombudsman on 13 13 94 or via their online enquiry form

 - JobWatch on (03) 9662 1933 in Melbourne, 1800 331 617 in regional Victoria, or email email@example.com.

 If you’re a union member, you should also contact your union for support.
 Being able to get help during stressful times like this is one of the benefits of belonging to a union.
 It’s too late to join a union if you’ve already been sacked.

 Did you get the right amount of notice?

-When you get sacked, your employer is legally obliged to pay you as though you had worked the full term of your notice period.
-They have to pay this amount even if you don't work that full period.
-So if you're given two weeks notice, but you're asked to leave immediately, your employer has to give you two weeks' pay.
+Your employer must keep paying you during the notice period.
+They must do this even if they’ve told you to stop coming to work.
+So if you're given two weeks’ notice but you're asked to leave immediately, your employer has to give you two weeks' pay.

-To find out how much notice you should be given, check out the Fair Work Ombudsman's Notice Periods page.
+To find out how much notice you’re entitled to, visit the Fair Work Ombudsman's page about notice periods.

 Find out why you got sacked